-You probably guessed this before I mentioned it, because it’s kind of a no-brainer.
+You probably guessed this before I mentioned it because it’s kind of a no-brainer.
 However, it’s probably one of the most common reasons why most people choose to have regular professional massages.

-8. Amazing For Reducing Stress Levels
+8. Amazing for Reducing Stress Levels

 I think it’s so important that we do everything in our power to lead a life that is under stress control.
-The reason I say this is because it can very easily get out of hand.
+The reason I say this is that it can very easily get out of hand.
 You never want to allow it to get the best of you, no matter how unavoidable stress may be in life.

-That’s why there are tools to help like going for regular massage treatments.
+That’s why there are tools to help, like going for regular massage treatments.
 And they’re not too expensive either.
 If you’ve ever needed an instant form of stress relief, a full body massage is your answer.
 Like I said, professional massage helps to encourage the release of ‘feel good’ hormones like serotonin and dopamine.

 Ultimately, these hormones work to relieve the effects of stress hormones such as cortisol and balance out negative energy.